jygastaud/ubuntu-installer/README.md

 Easily install and configure your Ubuntu 18.04 Desktop installation.

+⚠️ The branch (20.04) is for preparing new LTS version of Ubuntu.
+Most of the tasks defined should still work but you may encountered some issues if Ubuntu packages evolved or are removed.
+Feel free to create an issue if so. ⚠️

 ## Requirements

 In order to run the the following installation process and script you need to have :